 In the world of LEGO, there’s nothing that can’t be built.
 Each set is carefully thought out and crafted for children as young as 1-years-old up to people of all ages.

-Most people just buy LEGO sets for their kids (or themselves) to build and play with, but for serious collectors, it’s a different story altogether.
+Most people just buy LEGO sets for kids (or themselves) to build and play with, but for serious collectors, it’s a different story altogether.
 Rare LEGO sets can fetch thousands of dollars; it can be a very competitive market, not unlike buying and selling art or playing the stock market.

 We wanted to look into which sets have the highest price tag and how much people are willing to spend on these iconic little pieces of plastic.